 At IPS, the curriculum is refined from time to time and some of the more distinctive features of the Lower Senior Curriculum include:

 - Teaching for Understanding: Too often there is a focus on giving pupils the essentials to pass a test or examination without ensuring proper understanding.
 Rather than seeing understanding as a by-product of learning, IPS sees it as the main aim of its teaching.
 To this end, staff plan activities which involve pupils manipulating and processing information to ensure resilient learning.

-- Mindset Aspects: In agreement with most research of the past 30 years, IPS staff believe that intelligence is a malleable quantity, and pupils are encouraged to develop their intellect by promoting five key qualities: persistence, logical thought, initiative, clarity of thought and expression, and organisation.
-These Aspects infuse teaching and, indeed, are included in our reporting on pupils’ progress.
+- Mindset Aspects: In agreement with most research of the past 30 years, IPS staff believe that intelligence is a malleable quantity, and pupils are encouraged to develop their intellect by promoting a range of dispositions which have been proven to boost attainment.
+These aspects infuse our teaching and more than anything, they underpin our desire to foster genuine intellectual ambition amongst our pupils.

 - Breadth of learning experiences: From Latin to Mandarin, Medieval History to modern technologies and practical scientific experiments, the range of subjects in the Lower Senior School is designed to open pupils’ minds to a wealth of knowledge as well as to methods of learning, according to established academic disciplines.